cityforwardcollective/wisconsink12/README.md

 > :star: *Data is also written to a SQLite database, which is not
 > tracked in this repository but is available for those wishing to
-> access the data outside of R. Contact Spencer Schien
+> access the data without using R. Contact Spencer Schien
 > (<spencer.schien@cityforwardcollective.org>) if you are interested.*

 The data is organized in a relational database structure, where each